JosephZamalloa/Presentation/README.md

 <br/>
 <br/>
 <h4>
- -I'm a web developer and a software engineer student at UPC in Perú
+ -I'm a Frontend developer, I
  <br/>

  -💬 You can contact me at josephzamalloa.c@gmail.com